 MBSE Lightning Round Title and Abstract

-Title: “Get the Mass Out: How to Make Organizations Move at the Speed of Information”
+Title: “Get the Mass Out: How to Help Organizations Move at the Speed of Information”

 Topic Statement/Abstract

 From Aerospace to Audit…from Engineering to Consulting…industry is evolving to Digital…and it affects you!
 But how should we think about this “Digital Transformation”?
 What exactly does Digital Transformation mean?